mahboobkarimian/GMNsim-Mesh-Graph-Creator/README.md

 To run simulations, you need to get a copy of mbed simulator from https://github.com/mahboobkarimian/wisun-mbed-simulator.

+## Live mesh view

+You can monitor how nodes are connecting and mesh network develops.
+This fast video shows the mesh evolution continues after all nodes are connected.
+<video src="all_connected.mp4" width="800"></video>

 ## Drawing nodes and edges

 The process of creating a graph is straightforward.